repl-cli/REPL/README.md

 I'm far from a bash expert, so any and all help is much appreciated!
 That includes anyone who can test REPL in a variety of configurations and environments (i.e. lesser used compilers and/or Linux distros)

+Below are some ideas for the project.
+If you'd like to start a conversation regarding anything below, or anything in general, feel free to open a new issue!

 ### To-Do / Ideas

 [x] Properly handle compilation and execution of compiled languages